 We embrace the possibility to use fashion as a tool to change and affect lives

-Her search continued to Tamale.
-While observing traditional weaving methods in northern Ghana, she was exposed to a library of textile knowledge.
-These threads wove a symbolic exchange of tradition and culture between her and the weavers.
+As her search continued to Northern Ghana, she observed traditional weaving methods.
+The artisans exposed her to a library of textile knowledge that wove a symbolic exchange of tradition and culture.

 The fashion industry is a $2.5 trillion-dollar industry that employs approximately 60 million people worldwide, most of whom are women.